 To protect privacy, comply with criteria set by many charter schools that we work with, and keep the focus on the lesson, webcams are not used during the webinars.
 By not having a webcams feed, students (and teachers) are free to wiggle around, be any age, wear whatever they feel comfortable in, and be in various locations that may distract others.
+Webcam-free webinars also allow parents to attend, directly supervise, or assist their student if needed.
 Find out more in our FAQ.

 2. Classroom Activities: